More Bible Study Online - Related Page Links

 Never Mentions Ham

-This is why when Noah was blessing (or cursing) his sons, Ham's name was never mentioned specifically.
-And the reason for this, dealt with the fact that for whatever reason, it was Canaan that was seen as the representation of Ham's household from that point forward.
-So like I've stated, many times before, whatever curse that was levied against Canaan, was also levied against Ham's entire household as well:
+This is why when Noah was blessing (or cursing) his sons - Ham's name was never explicitly mentioned.
+And the reason for this dealt with the fact that for whatever reason, it was Canaan that was seen as the representation of Ham's household from that point forward.
+So like I've stated many times before, whatever curse that was levied against Canaan - was levied against Ham's entire household as well: